Endre Brunstad

 Endre Otto Brunstad (born June 1, 1967) is a Norwegian linguist and professor of Nordic studies education at the University of Bergen's Institute of Linguistics, Literature, and Aesthetic Studies.
-Brunstad is from Sykkylven in Møre og Romsdal County.
+Brunstad is from Sykkylven Municipality in Møre og Romsdal County.
 Brunstad was chairman of the Norwegian Language Association (Noregs Mållag) from 2003 to 2005, and he holds a PhD in Nordic linguistics.
 His research interests include language planning, linguistic purism, and language teaching.